EMANUEL HEIM

 Chronological monograph on the artistic development of Emanuel Heim.
 With a text in German by Michael Sutter, art historian and director of the Kunsthalle Luzern.

-Group exhibition with Yannick Pfeifer, Lisa Rost, Fabian Schramek and Dieter Arnold
+With Yannick Pfeifer, Lisa Rost, Fabian Schramek, Dieter Arnold and Emanuel Heim

 Curated by Yannick Pfeifer